jonmmar/maram-cc-site/index.md

 ---
 layout: default
 title: Mysticism Demystified — Constraint-First Physics, Structural Memory, and Recursive Coherence
-description: Essays on perception, identity, and the structure of reality — rigorous, grounded, and free of highfalutin handwaving.
+description: Essays on perception, identity, and the structure of reality.
+Rigorous, grounded, and free of highfalutin handwaving.
 Recursive reinforcement, the constraint arrow of time, and mysticism demystified by structure.
 image: /assets/images/default-preview.jpg
 ---

 # Welcome to Mysticism Demystified

 **Why does anything persist?
-Why do some things seem “real”—and others vanish like a dream?**
+Why do some things seem “real” while others vanish like a dream?**

 This site is for the simply curious and the deeply skeptical alike.
 If you’ve ever wondered what’s beneath science, philosophy, or even your own sense of “self,” you’re in good company here.